ErikCikalleshi/perf-oriented-dev/sol/6/sol.md

 No loop tiling time ``20.95s``

-Results of tiling with different size of block size:
+Results of tiling with different size of block size when just using NO optimization flag:
 ```
 block_size,real_time
 16,8.42